Control-Oriented Deep Space Communications For Unmanned Space Exploration: Control-Oriented Optimization of the Mother-Daughter Downlink

 where $p^{th}_k$ is the solution to the following equation

-which can be found by the dichotomy method.
+This solution can be found by the dichotomy method.
 Thus, (P2) is simplified as

-In (P3), the rate-cost function is a composite function that contains exponential, fractional, and logarithmic terms.
-Moving forward, we have {\bf{Theorem 2}}. \begin{theorem} The rate-cost function is a concave function with respect to the transmit power. \end{theorem} \begin{IEEEproof} See Appendix B. \end{IEEEproof} Based on {\bf{Theorem 2}}, we can conclude that (P3) is convex, which can be easily solved by the convex optimization tool.
+In (P3), the stumbling block in solving the problem is the rate-cost function.
+It is a composite expression that includes the exponential, fractional, and logarithmic terms.
+Moving forward, we have {\bf{Theorem 2}}. \begin{theorem} The rate-cost function is a concave function with respect to the transmit power. \end{theorem} \begin{IEEEproof} See Appendix B. \end{IEEEproof} Based on {\bf{Theorem 2}}, we can conclude that (P3) is a convex problem, which can be easily solved by the convex optimization tool.
 The corresponding algorithm is summarized in \textbf{Algorithm \ref{Tab1}}.